Abdulrehmanghani/Computer-Pointer-Control/README.md

 # Computer Pointer Controller

-In this project, we will use a gaze detection model to control the mouse pointer of computer.
+In this project, we will use several deep learning models from the OpenVINO model zoo to control the mouse pointer of a computer by using eye gaze.
 You will be using the Gaze Estimation model to estimate the gaze of the user's eyes and change the mouse pointer position accordingly.
-This project will demonstrate your ability to run multiple models in the same machine and coordinate the flow of data between those models.
+Firstly, we will detect the face from the input video by using a face detection model.
+This detected face then passes it to two models for eyes detection and second for head pose estimation.
+At the end head pose angle and detected eyes image of left and right eye pass to the gaze estimation model to get the gaze vector.
+This gaze vector is used to control the mouse of a computer.

 We are using four pre-trained models from the Intel Pre-trained Models Zoo:
 * [Face Detection](https://docs.openvinotoolkit.org/latest/omz_models_intel_face_detection_adas_binary_0001_description_face_detection_adas_binary_0001.html)